osmium1/biome-desktop/README.md

 2. `dotnet restore Biome.Desktop.sln`
 3. `dotnet build Biome.Desktop.sln`
 4. Launch the app from Visual Studio or `dotnet run --project src/Biome.Desktop.App`.

+Navigation note: the sidebar is intentionally fixed to the compact rail with icons only; the pane toggle is disabled/stripped in XAML (`MainWindow.xaml`) and code-behind (`MainWindow.xaml.cs`).

 The window currently displays a placeholder surface while background services and tray integration are implemented.
 Real transport logic will arrive once the